Nuitka/Nuitka-website/site/user-documentation/use-cases.rst

-For the unpacking, by default a unique user temporary path one is used, and then deleted, however this default ``--onefile-tempdir-spec="{TEMP}/onefile_{PID}_{TIME}"`` can be overridden with a path specification that is using then using a cached path, avoiding repeated unpacking, e.g. with ``--onefile-tempdir-spec="{CACHE_DIR}/{COMPANY}/{PRODUCT}/{VERSION}"`` which uses version information, and user-specific cache directory.
+For the unpacking, by default a unique user temporary path one is used, and then deleted, however this default ``--onefile-tempdir-spec="{TEMP}/onefile_{PID}_{TIME}"`` can be overridden with a path specification, then using a cached path, avoiding repeated unpacking, e.g. with ``--onefile-tempdir-spec="{CACHE_DIR}/{COMPANY}/{PRODUCT}/{VERSION}"`` which uses version information, and user-specific cache directory.